-We calculate MMAo in two decades, the 1870s and 1880s.
-For the 1870s, we use the national bank network as of 1875, which we map in Figure 1a, and the railroad network and populations as of 1870.
-For the 1880s, we use the national bank network in 1885 but hold fixed the railroad network to its 1870 appearance (denoted by $\phi{od,1870}$ ).
-Doing so ensures that the changes in MMA across decades come from changes in the locations of national banks rather than the expansion of the physical railroad network.
-In our baseline, we choose a monetary trade elasticity of $\zeta = 1$ and an overall trade elasticity of $\theta = 4$ .
-The former is at the most conservative end of a general trade elasticity, and the latter is in the middle of recent estimates used in the literature.
+We calculate MMA_o in two decades, the 1870s and 1880s.
+For the 1870s, we use the national bank network as of 1875, which we map in Fig. 2(a), and the transportation network and populations as of 1870.
+For the 1880s, we use the national bank network in 1885 but hold fixed the transportation network to its 1870 appearance (denoted by $\phi{od,1870}$).29 Doing so ensures that the changes in MMA across decades come from changes in the locations of national banks rather than the expansion of the physical transportation network.
+In our baseline, we choose a monetary trade elasticity of $\zeta = 1$ and an overall trade elasticity of $\theta = 4.^{30}$

-We map our calculated measure of monetary market access in 1875 in Figure 1b.
+We map our calculated measure of monetary market access in 1875 in Fig. 2(b).
 As expected, monetary market access is highest in the northeast region where the national banking network is densest.
 It is also higher in areas with lower physical transport costs, such as those near major waterworks and railways.